Marquette vs. Texas College Basketball Predictions & Picks - December 6

 Marquette vs. Texas Predictions & Picks: Spread, Total - December 6

-Wednesday's game that pits the No. 3 Marquette Golden Eagles (6-2) against the No. 16 Texas Longhorns (6-1) at Fiserv Forum has a projected final score of 78-69 (based on our computer prediction) in favor of Marquette, who is the favorite in this matchup by our model.
-Tipoff is at 8:00 PM ET on December 6.
+Wednesday's game between the No. 8 Marquette Golden Eagles (6-2) and No. 12 Texas Longhorns (6-1) matching up at Fiserv Forum has a projected final score of 78-69 (according to our computer prediction) in favor of Marquette, who is listed as the favorite by our model.
+The game will begin at 8:00 PM ET on December 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!